[Exclusive] New EU blacklist names Russians abducting Ukrainian children

 Hungary, where Rosatom is building two reactors, is against this.

-But even if Rosatom was added, the 10th package is still likely to disappoint Ukrainians, given the horrors of the war and the symbolic importance of the timing.
+But even if Rosatom was added, the 10th package is likely to disappoint Ukrainians, given the horrors of the war and the symbolic pregnancy of the anniversary.

-For Kostiantyn Yelisieiev, Ukraine's former EU ambassador, Europe should also ban Russian diamonds, curb trade in liquified gas, and cut off all Russian banks from the Swift international payments grid.
+Kostiantyn Yelisieiev, Ukraine's former EU ambassador, for one, said Europe should also ban Russian diamonds, curb trade in liquified gas, and cut off all Russian banks from the Swift international payments grid.

-It should even organise "closing of the Suez Canal for Russian deliveries", he told EUobserver from Kyiv.
+It should even push for "closing of the Suez Canal for Russian deliveries", he told EUobserver from Kyiv.

 There are few regime VIPs left to blacklist.